 The Apple HomePod Mini has been a long time coming.
-When the original HomePod was announced in 2018, it was assumed that it would be the first in a large family of smart speakers.
+When the original HomePod was announced back in 2018, it was assumed that it would be the first in a large family of smart speakers.
 Of course, it took even longer for the next-gen HomePod 2 to appear, but it didn't take long for people to ask for a smaller, more affordable model.

 It took almost three years for that smaller model to arrive – that’s aeons in the world of tech – so, has the wait been worth it?
 It sure has: the HomePod Mini outperforms its size and price like no other smart speaker you can buy.
 Even with the advent of its bigger sibling HomePod 2 and new models such Sonos's Era 100 feature-packed smart speaker, the Mini remains a charming, affordable buy that's easy to recommend.

 Launched at £99 / $99 / AU$149, it's also one of the cheapest products that Apple has ever produced, which makes it all the more appealing.
 That's quite a lot of features and power you get for a price tag that's cheaper than Apple's own AirPods.

 The HomePod Mini really is small.
-At just 8.4cm tall and 9.8cm wide, it’s roughly half the size of the similarly priced and similarly spherical Amazon Echo.
+At just 8.4cm tall and 9.8cm wide, it’s roughly half the size of the similarly priced and similarly spherical Amazon Echo (4th gen).
 In fact, it’s even smaller than the Amazon Echo Dot (5th gen), albeit double the price.

-The Mini comes in simple white or space grey finishes but has since added more colourful options (orange, blue and yellow) which add an element of fun that Apple's speaker and AirPods ranges normally don't have.
+The Mini originally came in simple white or space grey finishes but has since added more colourful options (orange, blue and yellow) which add an element of fun that Apple's speaker and AirPods ranges normally don't have.
 It's wrapped in a seamless fabric mesh that was apparently chosen as much for its acoustic properties as for its stylishness.
 The whole design gives the impression of a tiny, woven plant pot – in a good way.
 It’s pretty and unobtrusive, and will happily fit in any room of the house.

 Voice assistant Siri